Yale-BIM/f21-assignments/assignment-1/README.md

 * **Code:** You are expected to push code for this assignment to your GitLab repository as indicated in Part I.

-* **Report:** You are expected to submit a pdf to Canvas with answers to the questions/tasks in Part II of the assignment.
-This report should have the specific commit SHA of the version of the code that you would like to be evaluated on.

 ### Evaluation

-You assignment will be evaluated based on the content of your repository and your report:
+You assignment will be evaluated based on the content of your repository:

-* Part I (1 pt)
+* Part I (2 pt)
-* Part II (1 pt)

 ## Part I. Set up Gitlab Repository